nadahalli/writings/trust-all-the-way-down-v3.md

 **2. Dependency supply chains are attack surfaces, not just convenience.** Every library, every build tool, every update mechanism is a potential vector.
 The progression from Copay to LiteLLM shows that attackers are moving deeper into the toolchain with each generation.
 Pinning versions and auditing dependencies is necessary but not sufficient.
 Organizations should ask: how many layers of unaudited software sit between our source code and our running binary?

 **3. The question "who built this binary?" should be part of institutional due diligence.** For any software that handles money, personal data, or critical infrastructure, the provenance of the binary is as important as the quality of the source code.
 Bitcoin Core is the only major project that has taken this question to its logical conclusion.
-The rest of the industry has barely started asking it.
+The rest of the industry has barely started asking it - understandably so, as it's the hardest of the three questions.

 While the digital sovereignty debate is omnipresent, a more fundamental question goes unasked: have you verified the integrity of the mission-critical software running in your organization?

-Twenty-eight stages.
-From a seed smaller than a tweet to a financial system securing over a trillion dollars.

 357 bytes.
 That's where it starts.